kimsin98/OHBM-ComCom-squarespace/README.md

 6. If everything looks good, open settings (click on date above title).
    * Content > Post URL: Copy the original URL name from the spreadsheet (`blog/article-name`).
    * Options > Status: Set "Published".
 Change the date to original's date in the past.
 Time can be whatever.
+      * Selecting date many months ago can be frustrating with Squarespace's UI.
+Use [this bookmark app]() to go faster!

 ## Style guide